Our Staff

 Sharon Tinley provides consultation, counseling and training.

 Sharon joined the SFCC team in June 2022.
-Prior to joining SFCC, Sharon had extensive experience working in private practice and different roles in community mental health.
-She also had teaching and consulting experience overseas at The Chinese University of Hong Kong teaching courses in Self Development, Mental Health and Family Therapy.
-Sharon is fluent in Cantonese and can also converse in Mandarin.
-Her areas of specialty and interest are diversity and inclusion, couples and family counseling, anxiety and depression management, resilience building, trauma-informed care, and coping with losses and transitions.
+Prior to joining SFCC, Sharon had extensive experience working in private practice, and both clinical and administrative roles in community mental health.
+She was previously a faculty in the Social Work Department of The Chinese University of Hong Kong, teaching undergraduate and graduate courses in Self Development, Mental Health and Family Therapy.
+Sharon is fluent in Cantonese and can converse in Mandarin.
+Her areas of clinical interests are complex trauma, mindfulness practice, coping with transitions, diversity and acculturation, and couples and family therapy.
+She is also a Level 2 Therapist in AEDP, Accelerated Experiential Dynamic Psychotherapy, an experiential, neurobiologically-informed and transformative approach that heals trauma and cultivates resilience and flourishing.

 Sharon received her bachelor's degree in Social Work from The Chinese University of Hong Kong, and her Master's in Clinical Psychology with emphasis on Marriage and Family Therapy from Azusa Pacific University.